-On April 10, 2019, the Company granted an aggregate of 1,472,059 shares of restricted stock to Mr. Young and an aggregate of 909,735 shares of restricted stock to Mr. Humphries, under the Concrete Pumping Holdings, Inc. 2018 Omnibus Incentive Plan (the "2018 Plan").
-On October 29, 2020, pursuant to an offer to exchange, Messrs.
+As reflected in the Summary Compensation Table above, on October 29, 2020, certain outstanding stock awards granted to the NEOs, were modified.
+Pursuant to an offer to exchange, Messrs.
 Young and Humphries surrendered certain market-based vesting share awards in exchange for new market-based vesting share awards.
 The surrendered eligible restricted share awards had price vesting targets of \$13.00 per share, \$16.00 per share or \$19.00 per share and the new restricted share awards have reduced price vesting targets of \$6.00 per share, \$8.00 per share or \$10.00 per share and with a reduced number of performance vesting shares determined by a 2-for-1 exchange ratio.
 This modification exchange resulted in a reduction of 630,830 shares of restricted stock for Mr. Young and 347,173 shares of restricted stock for Mr. Humphries.
 In addition, the Compensation Committee and the Board of Directors amended the vesting terms of certain other outstanding awards for Messrs.
 Young and Humphries under the 2018 Plan effective October 29, 2020.
 See the "Outstanding Equity Awards at Fiscal Year-End" section below for further details.